DCully/carputiem/README.md

 Hello!

-This is a program-in-progress to display various data from my car on a character LCD screen via a Raspberry Pi.
+This is a program to display a car's ECU data on a character LCD screen via the GPIO pins on a Raspberry Pi.

-To add new screens for a model object, you need to add new ScreenData objects to controller->pages.
-These objects delegate their individual page printing behaviors and model object interaction behaviors to their LineSetupBehavior and PageChangeBehavior objects, respectively.
-The view object, an IOHandler instance, is an observer, and every model object is an Observable.
+- This is organized around a MVC pattern; the controller relies heavily on pointers to implementation classes

+- To add new functionality, just add a new ScreenData object for your new model objects to Controller::pages

-I should mention here that some of my code to interface with the OBD2 port is adapted from OBDGPSLogger, an open source program by Gary Briggs available at https://icculus.org/obdgpslogger/.
+- Some of this code is adapted from OBDGPSLogger, available at https://icculus.org/obdgpslogger/

-This project depends on the wiringPi library (www.wiringpi.com) and C++11.
+- This program depends on the wiringPi library (www.wiringpi.com); this requires root privileges

-TODO:
+Potential improvements:

+0) change over to smart pointers

-1) make cursor invisible and place a special character on the cursored spot
+1) beautify cursor with a special character

-2) add more screens for DTCs interpretation
+2) add code to read DTCs

 3) add a music player